mohitora/mba-nmims-itsm-project/README.md

 # MBA Project - Cloud Cost Optimization in Essential Management

 ## About the Essential Management Team - Your Cloud Solution Partner
 Essential Management is dedicated IBM team, specializing in providing cutting-edge cloud offerings to enterprise customers across the globe.
-Our core mission is to simplify your cloud journey and empower your organization to thrive in the digital age.
+The core mission of team is to simplify your cloud journey and empower your organization to thrive in the digital age.

 ## Problem Statement